meltoner/agrofelis/components/vehicle-power/readme.md

 Charging the battery is accomplished by tapping into the positive and negative copper bar terminal power distributors.
 Two high-current cable are attached with the terminal and an Anderson[^Anderson] connector.
 The Anderson connector is conveniently located on the inner side of the door, allowing easy access to the socket for charging or connecting external implements.
 A moderate 40A, 29.2V LiFePO4 battery charger was chosen for its cost-effectiveness and relatively acceptable theoretical charging time of less than 6 hours.
 Provided a larger battery charger of 150 amps, matching the maximum charging capacity of the system, would complete a charging cycle within 1.5 hours.

-[^Anderson]: https://en.wikipedia.org/wiki/Anderson_Powerpole "Anderson Powerpole - wikipedia"
+[^Anderson]: https://en.wikipedia.org/wiki/Anderson_Powerpole "Anderson Powerpole - Wikipedia"

 The following photo showcases the 40amp/29.2Volt LiFePO4 battery charger.